my FreeBSD diary

 1. install from the Ports collection: cd /usr/ports/www/apache13-modperl

-2. make install clean (again, this requires a live internet connection, and takes a while)
+2. make install clean (this requires a live internet connection, and takes a while)

-5. in the Aliases section, comment out the /manuals/ alias
+11. locate the Aliases section, then comment out the /manual/ alias

 AddType application/x-httpd-php-source .phps